openwebcraft/rpi-sirius/README.md

 It will `git clone` the latest and greatest of *genmon/sirius* code base, install any dependencies and start the server, exposing port `5000`.

-## Build and run the sirius Python server with Docker
+## Build and run the sirius Python server with Docker on Raspberry Pi

 Prerequisites on Raspberry Pi: